zeddie888/mathstuff/index.md

 - [GitHub](https://github.com/zeddie888)

 > **Note**
 > For now, inline LaTeX will not render correctly on the website.
-Feel free to view the Markdown files directly in the [repo](https://github.com/zeddie888/mathstuff)
+Feel free to view the Markdown files directly at https://github.com/zeddie888/mathstuff

 ---